carVertical/registry-contracts/README.md

 # Registry Contracts

-An official caVertical repository for Vehicle, Registry and any additional supporting contracts.
+An official carVertical repository for Vehicle, Registry and any additional supporting contracts.

 ## Prerequisites and testing

 * Make sure truffle and testrpc are installed on dev machine
-* Start testchain `testrpc -m "one two three four five`
+* Start testchain `testrpc -m "one two three four five"`
 * `truffle test --network local`